-The 2-year master’s programme in Geoinformatics for Urbanised Society prepares students to become highly qualified specialists to analyse spatial data and develop decision support systems for the public, private, and non-governmental sectors.
-Special emphasis of the programme is put on the development of practical skills of students.
-The alumni of the parallel programme of geography with GIS specialisation are working in several local, state, and EU institutions, consultancy firms of planning and environmental management, or in firms providing location-based analyses and IT-services, or cartographical solutions.
+The 2-year master’s programme in Geoinformatics for Urbanised Society prepares highly qualified specialists in handling and analysing spatial data and developing decision support systems for public, private, and non-governmental sector.

+Successful completion of the master’s programme ‘Geoinformatics for Urbanised Society’ enables employment in all sectors as a spatial data manager, spatial analyst, or GIS consultant for planning and regional policy.
+The alumni of the Geography master’s programmes with GIS specialisation are working in several local, state, and EU institutions, consultancy companies for planning and environmental management, or in companies that provide location-based analyses and IT-services, or cartographical solutions.

 "As a student in human geography and environmental sciences in Tartu University, I extended my studies to the field of geoinformatics.
 Today I work with spatial plans and databases that support planning in the whole Europe.
 In the contemporary world, spatial planning simply relies on data and information systems."

 Martin Gauk (alumnus 2010 from Estonia), Data, Toolbox and IT Expert in European planning cooperation programme ESPON